How QR Menus Work: Complete Restaurant Guide

-How to scan a menu at a restaurant, what guests see, and how restaurants manage QR menus — live prices, discounts, multi-language support.
-No app required.
+How QR menus work: POS vs QR comparison, what guests see, how to manage a digital menu — live prices, discounts, multi-language support.
+No app needed.

 How to scan a menu at a restaurant